Maryland

 Does Maryland police need a warrant to fly a drone over my house?

 Maryland has not enacted a statute requiring one.
-A bill that would impose a warrant requirement, House Bill 471, has been introduced repeatedly but remained in committee as of the 2025 and 2026 sessions.
-Until it passes, Maryland police drone use is governed by general Fourth Amendment principles and individual department policy.
+A 2025-session bill on persistent aerial surveillance, House Bill 682, died in committee, and its 2026-session successor, House Bill 471, which would impose a warrant requirement, remained in committee as of this writing.
+Until a bill like it passes, Maryland police drone use is governed by general Fourth Amendment principles and individual department policy.

 Can my county pass its own drone ordinance in Maryland?